 This autumn brings first performances of Miserere with selections from the score included in the composer’s sold-out 75th birthday concert at the Royal Albert Hall (13 October), performed by the Crouch End Festival Chorus and Royal Philharmonic Orchestra.
 The programme also features Jenkins's organ concerto 6000 Pipes with Jonathan Scott as soloist, extracts from Symphonic Adiemus, Palladio and a complete performance of The Armed Man: A Mass for Peace.

 The complete 45-minute Miserere will be unveiled by Iestyn Davies, Abel Selaocoe, Polyphony and the Britten Sinfonia under Stephen Layton at a sold-out event presented by Grayshott Concerts, Hampshire (29 November) with a broadcast on Classic FM.
-Boosey & Hawkes releases a vocal score of Miserere for sale in the coming months and performing materials are available from its Rental Library.
+Boosey & Hawkes is releasing a vocal score of Miserere for sale and performing materials are available from its Rental Library.